chef/chef-web-docs/chef_master/source/provisioning_aws.rst

 aws_dhcp_options
 =====================================================
-The ``aws_dhcp_options`` resource is a driver-specific resource used by Chef provisioning.
+The ``aws_dhcp_options`` resource is a driver-specific resource used by Chef Provisioning.
 Use the ``aws_dhcp_options`` resource to manage the `option sets <http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_DHCP_Options.html>`__ for the Dynamic Host Configuration Protocol (DHCP) protocol.
 Option sets are associated with the Amazon Web Services (AWS) account and may be used across all instances in Amazon Virtual Private Cloud (VPC).

 Syntax
 -----------------------------------------------------